 Towards lean and efficient energy systems

-- Energy production and distribution
+- Thermal and electrical energy production and distribution

 - Technical equipment and facilities for the energy and construction sectors